Pluto0nMars/Musical-Insights/README.md

 ## Experience
-I chose to take on the project because it would be chance to use technologies that I was not too familiar with.
-I had used HTML and CSS in the past, but it was primarily for my personal portfolio website.
-The only experience I had with Javascript was in high school for an AP Computer Science class, but once again I had never actually used it for a somewhat long term project.
+I chose to take on the project because it was a chance to use technologies that I was not too familiar with.
+I've used HTML and CSS in the past, but it was primarily for my personal portfolio website.
+The only experience I had with JavaScript was in high school for an AP Computer Science class, but once again I had never actually used it for a somewhat long term project.

 For the Database, I really wanted to use Spotify's song API for developers, but it was only available for premium users of Spotify.
 I decided to settle for a local database that I downloaded from Kaggle that was used in similar song data analysis projects.
 The downside of this is that I have fewer songs to pool from when searching and recommending songs for users.
 In the future I'll probbaly use some sort of song API.